tieje/skill-tree/README.md

 3. Make education fun, visually appealing, and decentralized.
 4. Solve the "What next?" question through well-trodden learning paths in the form of recommendations.
 5. Encourage academic experimentation by putting options to create one's own path first.
-6. Passively creating a decentralized method of recording the process of world knowledge acquisition across many people.
+6. Passively create a decentralized method of recording the process of world knowledge acquisition across many people.
-7. Decentralize the grading verification process: a system of verified professional graders (teachers, professors, instructors) can log in and grade their student's work.
+7. Decentralize the grading or verification process: a system of professional graders (teachers, professors, instructors) can log in and grade their student's work.
 Each node will have an end-product project link to view their project somewhere on the web.
 ## Motivation
 I was presenting example ideas of how to improve the U.S. education system for a school project and I came up with an idea of gamifying knowledge acquisition through skill trees.
 Months later, I was somehow reminded of this idea this week because I have been teaching my sibling a lot lately.
 Having gone through a fairly terrible education system, myself, I have thought a lot about improving U.S. education.
 I'm not a great web developer yet so I think this will be a fun project to work on while I'm in school.
 ## Tech Stack